AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61103-customer-entity-failure-count-not-reset-after-login.md

 ## Issue

-The `customer_entity` table count does not reset even after a customer logs in successfully through API endpoints.
+The failure count in the `customer_entity` table does not reset to zero even after a customer logs in successfully through API endpoints.

 <u>Steps to reproduce</u>: